-Section 11(e) allows the parties to opt for a non-privileged collaborative law process or session of the collaborative law process by mutual agreement, and thus furthers the act's policy of party self-determination.
-If the parties so agree, the privilege sections of the act do not apply, thus fulfilling the parties reasonable expectations regarding the confidentiality of that session.
-Parties may use this option if they wish to rely on, and therefore use in evidence, statements made during the collaborative law process.
-It is the parties and their counsel who make this choice.
-Even if the parties do not agree in advance, they and all nonparty participants can waive the privilege pursuant to section 10(a).
+9 Section 11(e) allows the parties to opt for a non-privileged collaborative law process or 10 session of the collaborative law process by mutual agreement, and thus furthers the act's policy of party self-determination.
+If the parties so agree, the privilege sections of the act do not apply, 11 12 thus fulfilling the parties reasonable expectations regarding the confidentiality of that session.
+13 Parties may use this option if they wish to rely on, and therefore use in evidence, statements 14 made during the collaborative law process.
+It is the parties and their collaborative lawyers who make this choice.
+Even if the parties do not agree in advance, they and all nonparty participants 15 16 can waive the privilege pursuant to section 10(a).

-If the parties want to opt out, they should inform the nonparty participants of this agreement, because without actual notice, the privileges of the act still apply to the collaborative law communications of the persons who have not been so informed until such notice is actually received.
-Thus, for example, if a nonparty participant has not received notice that the opt-out has been invoked, and speaks during the collaborative law process that communication is privileged under the act.
-If, however, one of the parties tells the nonparty participant that the opt-out has been invoked, the privilege no longer attaches to statements made after the actual notice has been provided, even though the earlier statements remain privileged because of the lack of notice.
+18 If the parties want to opt out, they should inform the nonparty participants of this 19 agreement, because without actual notice, the privileges of the act still apply to the collaborative 20 law communications of the persons who have not been so informed until such notice is actually 21 received.
+Thus, for example, if a nonparty participant has not received notice that the opt-out has 22 been invoked, and speaks during the collaborative law process that communication is privileged 23 under the act.
+If, however, one of the parties tells the nonparty participant that the opt-out has 24 been invoked, the privilege no longer attaches to statements made after the actual notice has been 25 provided, even though the earlier statements remain privileged because of the lack of notice.
+26 by the parties in a signed record or as provided by law or rule of this state other than this [act].

-SECTION 12.
+27 SECTION 12.
 CONFIDENTIALITY OF COLLABORATIVE LAW

-COMMUNICATIONS.
-A collaborative law communication is confidential to the extent agreed by the parties in a signed record or as provided by other law other than this [act] or rule of this
+28 COMMUNICATIONS.
+A collaborative law communication is confidential to the extent agreed